AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 1. **Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**

-    This dataset was created by Yang Trista Cao, Anna Sotnikova, Hal Daumé III, J Rachel Rudinger, and Linda Zou.
-At the time of creation, Cao and Sotnikova were graduate students at the University of Maryland (UMD), and Daumé, Rudinger, and Zou are Professors there.
+    This dataset was created by Yang Trista Cao, Anna Sotnikova, Jeiyu Zhao,  Linda X. Zou, Rachel Rudinger, and Hal Daumé III.
+At the time of creation, Cao and Sotnikova were graduate students at the University of Maryland (UMD), Zhao was a postdoc working with Daumé, and Daumé, Rudinger, and Zou are Professors there.

 1. **Who funded the creation of the dataset?** *(If there is an associated grant, please provide the name of the grantor and the grant name and number.)*

-    Funding for Cao and Daum\'e III was provided in part from the National Science Foundation project 2131508 and in part from University of Maryland foundation funds.
-Funding for Sotnikova was provided through the UMD AMSC program.
-Annotations were crowdsourced and funded through project 2131508.(The annotation was approved by the UMD IRB.)
+    Funding for Cao and Daum\'e III was provided in part from the National Science Foundation project 2131508 and 2229885, Zou was supported by the National Science Foundation project 2140987, and Zhao was awarded to the Computing Research Association for the CIFellows Project 2127309.
+(The annotation was approved by the UMD IRB.)

 1. **Any other comments?**

     None.

 ## Composition